 Have you checked out the Teen Entrepreneur Toolbox, but you’re not quite sure if it’s for you?
-I've had a copy for 2 years, and here’s my honest review for it.
+I’ve had a copy for 2 years, and here’s my honest review of it.

 Debating whether or not the Teen Entrepreneur Toolbox is worth it?